It’s ok to call a spade a spade. Just don’t tell a narc they’re a narc, at least not to their face.

 Abuse is never your fault when you’re trying to be the right person.
-At the same time, they slowly manipulate you, this is on them, they took advantage of you’re kind nature, they exploited you, they are a con-artist, who commits fraud against others by manipulating, fooling and tricking genuine people, so that the narcissist can take advantage of them.
+At the same time, they slowly manipulate you.
+This is on them.
+They took advantage of your kind nature.
+They exploited you.
+They are a con-artist who commits fraud against others by manipulating, fooling and tricking genuine people so that the narcissist can take advantage of them.
 Again some narcissist psychopaths and sociopaths can be extremely dangerous, so always put your safety first.

 Anxiety is real, depression is real, CPTSD is real, trauma Bonding is real, the only way to break these is by working on ourselves, and as we are individuals, it’s about finding what works for you.
 You might find it the first time around, yet while we dwell on the negatives, it’s not going to help us heal.
 Yes, people can have done some of the most damaging hurtful things to us, and how you want to feel is how you want to feel, yet are you happy feeling hatred?
 Are you happy wanting revenge?
 As wanting revenge is keeping your mind locked on them and not you, the best revenge is, finding your happiness, and once you find it, you know why this is best.

-So people want to call a narcissist out for a few reasons, that I’ve come across so far.
+People want to call a narcissist out for a few reasons that I’ve come across so far.

-As people love and care for the narcissist, due to object consistency (meaning even when there is conflict or distance, you still care for another.) or empathy, because you care, and want others to be happy, or trauma Bonding, when you just want the person who hurts you the most to wake up, see what they are doing and be the person you love.
-We often can think, if the narcissist can just see what they are doing, they will learn and stop.
+As people love and care for the narcissist due to object consistency (meaning even when there is conflict or distance, you still care for another.) or empathy, because you care and want others to be happy, or trauma Bonding, when you just want the person who hurts you the most to wake up, see what they are doing and be the person you love.
+We often can think that if the narcissist can just see what they are doing, they will learn and stop.

 This will not work, they have a disorder, and even if they found ways to cope, they would need to do so much inner-self work to change.
 Yet, they do not see themselves as a problem.
-People who go around blaming all others, do not see what they might need to change within themselves, most healthy people blame themselves for long enough around a narcissist.
-It’s hard enough changing our thinking and understanding to what happened.
+People who go around blaming all others do not see what they might need to change within themselves.
+Most healthy people blame themselves for long enough around a narcissist.
+It’s hard enough changing our thinking and understanding of what happened.
 People can always offer advice.
-Those seeking a better life will listen, take the things that resonate with them and try until they find what works for them, a narcissist is not listening to you, they’re not interested in your feelings, or opinions, they’re just doing whatever is necessary to take what they want from you.
+Those seeking a better life will listen, take the things that resonate with them and try until they find what works for them.
+A narcissist is not listening to you.
+They’re not interested in your feelings or opinions.
+They’re just doing whatever is necessary to take what they want from you.

-When someone has been so abusive, we want them to acknowledge what they have done, show us they care, and apologise for their hurtful way, recognising what they do to other and then stop doing it.
-This also will not work, someone who lacks in empathy, doesn’t have the emotional empathy to care for your thoughts or feelings, they will not stop, it’s hard enough getting control of ourselves when we blame ourselves, as a narcissist blames all others, they are in the mindset that you are the one who needs to change.
-So it then becomes a battle of wills, a narcissist who always believes they are right and you are wrong, and you who believes if they can just see what they do you can help, and even those who can see, don’t have the empathy to care for what they do to you.
+When someone has been so abusive, we want them to acknowledge what they have done, show us they care, apologise for their hurtful way, recognise what they do to others and then stop doing it.
+This also will not work.
+Someone who lacks in empathy doesn’t have the emotional understanding to care for your thoughts or feelings.
+They will not stop.
+It’s hard enough getting control of ourselves when we blame ourselves.
+As a narcissist blames all others, they are in the mindset that you are the one who needs to change.
+So it then becomes a battle of wills, a narcissist who always believes they are right and you are wrong, and you who believes if they can just see what they do, you can help, and even those who can see, don’t have the empathy to care for what they do to you.

-It’s an incredible feeling to learn after every you’ve been through, there is a reason behind it, and those lightbulb moments hit one by one.
+It’s an incredible feeling to learn after everything you’ve been through there is a reason behind it, and those lightbulb moments hit one by one.
 The narcissist personality disorder gives you so much clarity.
-As a caring person, you might think you’ve found the answers and want to let them know, yes you’ve found the answers for you, you can put reality back together and rebuild your life, give yourself that closure.
-However you can not share with them, a thing someone on the Disorder hates is criticism, they feel superior so to be told they have a disorder, they feel in control and above all others, so to be told they have a disorder, they feel they are ‘perfect.’
+As a caring person, you might think you’ve found the answers and want to let them know.
+Yes, you’ve found the answers for yourself.
+You can put reality back together and rebuild your life, give yourself that closure.
+However, you can not share with them.
+A thing someone on the Disorder hates is criticism.
+They feel superior, so to be told they have a disorder, they feel in control and above all others, so to be told they have a disorder, they feel they are ‘perfect.’
 So to be told they have a disorder.
-Is not something most narcissists will accept and as most never take responsibility, and blame those around them, they will shift it all onto you.
+It is not something most narcissists will accept, and as most never take responsibility and blame those around them, they will shift it all onto you.

-Those with a narcissist personality do not see themselves as a problem, and we can all be problematic, we even stand in our own way and through, self-doubt or fear cause problems within our own lives by standing in our own way.
-Yet most people can work through those if they wish to do so.
+Those with narcissistic personalities do not see themselves as a problem, and we can all be problematic.
+We even stand in our own way and, through self-doubt or fear, cause problems within our own lives by standing in our own way.
+Yet, most people can work through those if they wish to do so.

-So should you call a narcissist out on their personality, easy answer, is a question, what happened when you have previously called them out on their behaviour?
-Projection, gaslighting, silent treatments, if you hadn’t I wouldn’t, blame-shifting.
-If you try to tell a narcissist, they are a narcissist, and they’re just going to call you the narcissist, they’re just going to bring you down, twist the story, use it in their smear campaigns against you.
+So should you call a narcissist out on their personality?
+The easy answer is a question, what happened when you have previously called them out on their behaviour?
+Projection, gaslighting, silent treatments, if you hadn’t, I wouldn’t, blame-shifting.
+If you try to tell a narcissist, they are a narcissist, they’re just going to call you the narcissist, they’re just going to bring you down, twist the story, use it in their smear campaigns against you.

 The best outcome and the best way to get justice on a narcissist is by learning to protect yourself.
 Your children or others around them, by slowly learning not to respond or react to their behaviour, by observing what they are doing and no longer playing their games, when you start to pull away, they might up their toxic games to get a reaction from you, or they might begin to re idolise you to draw you back in—slowly distancing yourself from their negative toxic behaviour towards you while working on a new much happier life for you.